-Vertical banded gastroplasty is surgery to treat obesity.
+Vertical banded gastroplasty, also called stomach stapling, is surgery that divides the stomach into 2 parts to treat obesity.
 It causes weight loss by decreasing the amount of food you can eat.

 The surgery treats severe obesity.
 A calculation called body mass index ( BMI) is used to determine how overweight or obese you are.
 A normal BMI is 18.5-25.

 This surgery is a weight loss option for people with:

 The success of vertical banded gastroplasty depends on your commitment.
 If lifestyle changes are made and maintained, the benefits of bariatric surgery include: